NK Veres Rivne: The huge People's Club project

 After the end of the 2015–16 Ukrainian Second League season, the club was reconstituted as a limited liability company TOV FC Veres-Rivne by the Public Union "Rivne Football Club Veres Rivne" and Lviv Refrigerating Company "Limo", with the latter becoming the majority holder with a 61% stake.
 (Note: TOV is a Ukrainian acronym for limited liability company (товариство з обмеженою відповідальністю, tovarystvo z obmezhenoiu vidpovidalnistiu).)
 The Veres-Rivne company headed by Ihor Dedyshyn was founded to manage the club.
 Previously Dedyshyn was a sports journalist, football manager of FC Karpaty Lviv, and a manager of Lviv media company "ZIK".
 "Limo" whose final beneficiary is Bohdan Kopytko will cover the budget costs of approximately ₴15 million for the 2016–17 Ukrainian First League season.
 The goal for the season was to achieve promotion to the Ukrainian Premier League.
 The club FC Veres-Rivne received certification (attestation) to play in the PFL competitions from the Football Federation of Ukraine signed by O.Bandurko and Yu.Zapisotskyi (acting head of the FFU committee on licensing of clubs).

 Following the reorganization from People's Club (NK) Veres Rivne to FC Veres-Rivne, the Rivne internet newspaper "Chetverta Vlada" called for explanation to Oleksiy Khakhlyov, whether the club is still "People's".
 Khakhlyov answered that the club was "People's", is "People's", and will be "People's".
 He then added, "the Public Union which had a certification as a professional club to play football in the 2015–16 Ukrainian Second League.
 There are property terms.
 In regards to special requirements to the teams that play in professional sports, there are certain requirements in regards to certification of professional clubs.
 It cannot be a "Public Union", because our "Public Union" a priory is a non-profit organization".

 In the beginning of March 2017 the supervisory board of NK Veres Rivne announced that will not hold meeting as the club's leadership failed to submit the club's financial report for 2016.
-The supervisory board that was created in May 2015 was setup with controlling functions of the club, but has been ignored by the club's leadership.
+The supervisory board that was created in May 2015 was set up with controlling functions of the club, but has been ignored by the club's leadership.